-We’ve been really disheartened by the fearful tone on several of the big Disney fan sites lately, where they’ve written about going back to WDW from a fearful point of view.
+We’ve been really disheartened by the fearful tone on several of the big Disney fan sites this year, where they’ve written about going back to WDW from a fearful point of view.
 You won’t find that here!
-These onerous modifications to how we travel to Disney will one day miraculously be gone and we’ll be back to normal.
+These onerous modifications to how we travel to Disney will one day be gone and we’ll be back to normal.
+This is not the new normal, it’s the temporary abnormal.
 I’ll just leave it at that.

 Make no mistake, good hygiene plays a big part in staying healthy.
 I travel to WDW often, and I used to get sick with a common cold from time to time after returning home or while still at WDW while on long trips.
 Since I upped my awareness of what and how I touch, consciously increased the use of hand sanitizer and hand washing as much a feasible while out and about at WDW, and wiping down airplane and resort room surfaces I’ve stayed cold free post Disney.
 This should always be your method of operation while on vacation!
 Even after this blows over.

 We initially published this post after our first trip back to WDW in August after their re-opening and have continued to update it after our second and third trips in November 202 and January 2021.